ProcessMaker/pmio-lua-connectors/README.md

 MacOS:

-Its already comes with lua package, no need to install separately.
+Its already comes with LUA package, no need to install separately.

 Validate your installation: